arrow left BLOG

 Although the receivers are shipped with region-specific limits and channel plans preconfigured in Emlid Flow to help ensure compliance, a UHF license may still be required depending on local regulations.

-If you have reliable mobile internet in your working area, you have several flexible options.
-Your choice depends on how much control, scalability, and independence you need.
+Reliable mobile internet in your working area opens up several flexible options.
+Which one fits comes down to how much control, scalability, and independence you need.

 Opting for flexibility and mobility